See Network Detail the SD-WAN Vendor Doesn’t Have

 Organizations are deploying SD-WAN to pair multiple cheaper public internet connections, or pair a public internet connection with existing MPLS connectivity, to lower costs and add network reliability.
 SD-WAN isn’t new—load balancers for multiple internet connections have existed for some time.
 But SD-WAN technology allows IT Ops groups to centralize control of traffic routing across these multiple connections.
 You can send VoIP and other critical application traffic over a higher-quality connection, while moving recreational application usage to a lower-QoS connection.
 Cloud proxies can verify unknown traffic and known, trusted traffic can be routed over DIA.
 There are multiple ways to architect an SD-WAN deployment, but SD-WAN is focused on just that—the WAN.
 To get true end-to-end insight including WiFi, LAN, and your network infrastructure you need a comprehensive approach to validating and monitoring that your deployment is effective.

 Comparing IPSec VPNs in an SD-WAN deployment for capacity, jitter and latency metrics

-While SD-WAN technology can help improve the reliability of connectivity, it provides limited information on the performance of applications across a wire.
-So while SD-WAN can tell you that Connection A is operating faster than Connection B, it cannot tell you if the performance of your Point of Sale application is poor.
+While SD-WAN technology can help improve the reliability of connectivity, it provides limited information on the performance of applications across the wire.
+While SD-WAN can tell you that Connection A is operating faster than Connection B, it cannot tell you if the performance of your Point of Sale application is poor.
 Or that your network is unable to support VoIP.
 Or that the performance of your application over WiFi has degraded due to WAN connectivity.

 AppNeta lets you contextualize application performance with your SD-WAN deployment.
 By monitoring both apps and the network paths they are traversing, AppNeta shows you the real-time status and performance of the dynamic routing your SD-WAN provides.
 This comes in handy in a few particular situations.